Choose an integration

 | Data handling | Tokenized.
 You handle a secure transactionId. | Raw Data.
 You handle Account and Routing numbers. |

-| User experience | Customer logs in through the Trustly Lightbox. | Customer manually types bank details into your UI. |
+| User experience | Customer logs in through the Trustly Lightbox for instant verification. | Customer manually types bank details into your UI. |

 | Compliance | Low burden (Trustly handles the banking data). | High burden.
 You are responsible for PCI/NACHA data security. |